Guide to Work, Study, Travel and Living Abroad

 Lunch, first course, after walking in San Millan in Rioja.

-Crianza refers to the aging of wine, where the wine is at least two years old and 12 months of that two years has to have been in an oak barrel, either American or French oak or both.
+Crianza refers to the aging of wine, where the wine is at least two years old, and 12 months of that two years have to be in an oak barrel, either American or French oak or both.
 (White and rosé Crianzas are aged for six months in a barrel.)
 Reserva and Gran Reserva are the next notches up in the aging process.
 Reserva reds are at least three years old and have been aged for 12 months in an oak barrel.
 (White Reservas must be at least two years old, with six months spent in a barrel.)
 Gran Reserva reds must spend two years aging in an oak barrel and another three years in bottles.
 (Gran Reserva whites must be four years old and spend six months of those four years in an oak barrel.)
-The price will increase with the age.
+The price will increase with age.

 Castilla y León

-Pilgrims fare in Burgos, Castilla y Leon.
+Fine fare for the Pilgrims in Burgos, Castilla y Leon.

 Castilla y León produces robust, strong wines that pair well with their robust fare.
-Most of the wine areas are along Castilla y León’s largest river, the Duero, south of the Camino.
+Most wine areas are along Castilla y León's largest river, the Duero, south of the Camino.
 These are Ribera del Duero, Rueda, Toro, and Cigales denominations.
 Another denomination, El Bierzo, is on the Camino at the westernmost edge of Castilla y León as you near Galicia.
 While each region specializes in its own mix of varietals, in general, Castilla y León wines are made from a combination of Tempranillo, Malbec, Merlot, Garnacha, and Cabernet Sauvignon for reds (and Mencia in the El Bierzo region), and Malvasia, Palomino, Verdejo, Godello, and Viura for white wines.

 Galicia